 The Poisonous Apple Tree of Trauma Memories (Survival Memories)

 An apple seed is small and, in and of itself, has very little power to do anything.
 However, plant, fertilize, and water that little seed, and watch it grow into a massive fruit-bearing tree.
 The tree is strong, and the fruit is plentiful.
 Seemingly innocent events, like being pushed off a swing set, can plant a future trauma tree.
 The little seed grows faster and stronger with other uncomfortable incidents acting as fertilizer (a.k.a. other shitty events) and acknowledgements acting as water (praise, and positive or negative attention).

-Given enough time, the seed of trauma develops into a huge tree with a lot of fruit (behaviors, thoughts, emotions).
+Given enough time, the seed of a survival memory develops into a huge tree with a lot of fruit (behaviors, thoughts, emotions).
 It’s only when the fruit hits the ground and rots open, that we see that the seed and the tree are the same thing.
-The reason why we don’t recognize Jessica’s behaviors as trauma is because the seed doesn’t look like the tree, and the tree doesn’t look like the seed.
+The reason why we don’t recognize Jessica’s behaviors as trauma (survival memories) is because the seed doesn’t look like the tree, and the tree doesn’t look like the seed.

 Chop Down the Apple Tree

 Jessica’s not doomed, and neither are you.
 Perfectionism, avoidance, procrastination, depression, anxiety, phobias and low self-esteem are all trauma trees.
 Their symptoms are simply the fruit from the tree.
 The good news is that you don’t have to live in an overgrown orchard.
 We specialize in the treatment of trauma.
-In fact, the Unstuck Method is designed to chop down apple trees.
 Help is available, and when you’re ready, we’ll be here.